 Monasteries and Momos

-hike up to the top of a hill to visit a 400 year old Gompa (Buddhist monastery) where you can see many carvings, structures and other ancient artifacts which though passed down so many hands and generations are still very well maintained.
+hike up to the top of a hill to visit a 400 year old Buddhist monastery where you can see many carvings, structures and other ancient artifacts which though passed down so many hands and generations are still very well maintained.
 The view from the Gompa is truly exquisite and if you are lucky, you may even see one of the IAF planes making a U-turn just around the Gompa before landing on what the Air Force calls the ‘Advance Landing Ground’, which is the name of the airstrip in Mechuka.
 After you walk back down to your homestay, bond with your hosts over some traditional brew, while you learn how to make some of their traditional food(read Momos and paa).

 Resting at Along

-Early next morning, make your way back towards Aalo where you will spend the night at the same homestay you had stayed in earlier.
-This time we visit a Galo village nearby to see traditional houses and interact with locals.
+Early next morning, make your way back towards Aalo (Along) where you will spend the night at the same homestay you had stayed in earlier.

 Anybody’s dream home, only a few get to live in it.
 Would you want to be one of those few mortals?

 A tasteful mix of the traditional with the modern.
 Perfect for even those who have never hauled a backpack.